-CHAPTER II: BARLEY AND YEAST β-GLUCANS AS NEW EMULSIFIER AGENTS FOR THE natural origin substances to prevent fruits and vegetables from potential contamination by toxic residues and the formation of resistant strains.
-In this work, resveratrol was encapsulated on barley and yeast $\beta$ -glucans and soy lecithin by emulsification-evaporation method.
+CHAPTER II: BARLEY AND YEAST β -GLUCANS AS NEW EMULSIFIER AGENTS FOR THE DEVELOPMENT OF AQUEOUS NATURAL ANTIFUNGAL FORMULATIONS

+There is an increasing demand on new antimicrobial and antifungal products from non-toxic and natural origin substances to prevent fruits and vegetables from potential contamination by toxic residues and the formation of resistant strains.
+In this work, resveratrol was encapsulated on barley and yeast β -glucans and soy lecithin by emulsification-evaporation method.
 Different emulsification techniques were used: high-shear, high pressure and high pressure and temperature emulsification.
 The morphology, crystallinity, encapsulation efficiency and in vitro antifungal activity against Botrytis cinerea of the different formulations were evaluated.
-Prior to formulations, a study about the solubility of yeast β-glucans in water was performed.
-No significant differences between each emulsification procedure in particle size (below 90 nm) and in encapsulation efficiency (between 70 and 100%) were observed; only barley $\beta$ -glucan emulsions showed lower efficiency due to the formation of a gel in which most of the active compound was entrapped.
+Prior to formulations, a study about the solubility of yeast β -glucans in water was performed.
+No significant differences between each emulsification procedure in particle size (below 90 nm) and in encapsulation efficiency (between 70 and 100%) were observed; only barley β -glucan emulsions showed lower efficiency due to the formation of a gel in which most of the active compound was entrapped.
 However, a great influence of the emulsification method and the encapsulating material on the crystallinity of the particles was observed.
-The highest antifungal activity (up to 53% growth inhibition) was obtained by the formulations with yeast $\beta$ -glucans, indicating an enhanced absorption of encapsulated resveratrol through the cell wall of the fungus at the presence of $(1-3, 1-6)-\beta$ -glucans.
+The highest antifungal activity (up to 53% growth inhibition) was obtained by the formulations with yeast β -glucans, indicating an enhanced absorption of encapsulated resveratrol through the cell wall of the fungus at the presence of $(1-3, 1-6)-\beta$ -glucans.